-Harvesting foresters monitor cut-out and delivery reports to monitor utilization.
-All loggers visited are running processors which provide highly calibrated and accurate product measurement.
-The organization provides specification sheets with 8-10 product sorts, maximizing value recovery by utilizing product to highest market value.
+The organization provides spec sheets with upwards of 8-10 product sorts, maximizing value recovery by utilizing product to highest market value.
 Slash is evenly distributed across the jobsite.

 Objective 8: Recognize and Respect Indigenous People's Rights:

 The organization has developed a conformant policy regarding their commitment to recognize and respect indigenous rights.
 The organization has a long history of working with indigenous neighbors and affected stakeholders.